Stocking the Pantry: Which Staples I Buy in Bulk

 • Tomato Paste

-• Enchilada Sauce (I love Sweet Creek Foods Mild Red,ย which I orderย through Azure Standard.)
+• Enchilada Sauce (I love Sweet Creek Foods Mild Red, which I order through Azure Standard.)

 • Pasta Sauce